 Finding the right Shopify developer for your eCommerce store can be difficult when dealing with a limited budget.
 You want to find professionals that are not only affordable, but also have experience developing online stores and apps.

 There is a lot of advice out there about finding Shopify developers, but most of it suggests that you should hire Shopify expert agencies, which can cost up to $200 an hour.
 But what if you don't have thousands of dollars to spend?

-Hiring a freelancer will save you cost and will give you the flexibility to get your Shopify store made according to your specific requirements.
+Hiring a freelancer will save you costs and will give you the flexibility to get your ecommerce store made according to your specific requirements.

 According to Upwork, the average cost of hiring a Shopify developer ranges from $15-$29/hour.
 Which can be comparatively much cheaper than hiring a full-fledged agency.

 This post will guide you through the steps you need to take to find the ideal Shopify developer for your store.

 What To Look For In A Good Shopify Developer?

 What are the best qualities of a good Shopify developer?
 The answer to this question is not an easy one.
 There are many factors to consider and plenty of different opinions about what makes a great Shopify developer.

 Some say that it's vital for their Shopify developers to be knowledgeable in both coding and design, while others believe that creativity and forward-thinking skills are crucial.
 Based on your specific needs, you can choose the qualities you need to look for when hiring a freelance Shopify developer.

 Another consideration when looking at these qualities is your budget.
 A talented developer may come with a higher price tag than you're willing or able to spend on your project.